Car Accident Lawyer in Marietta, GA

 Taking the right steps after an auto-accident can make a significant difference in your car accident claim.

 No one plans to be in a car accident.
-If you’re involved in a crash, just do the best you can at that time.
+If you’re involved in a car crash, just do the best you can at that time.
 For some, they may be able to call 911, take photos of the scene, and talk to the other driver or witnesses.
 Others may be severely injured and need to go straight to a hospital.
-If you have been in a car wreck, here are some steps we recommend you take:
+If you have been in a car wreck in Cobb County, here are some steps we recommend you take: